-- Residents shall be provided at least two weeks' notice of drilling operations within 1km of their property; - Activities will be minimized to allocated daylight working hours; - Continual engagement with residents shall be undertaken by the proponent to identify any concerns or issues, and appropriate mitigation and management measures shall be further agreed; and - Noise suppression measures shall be applied if drilling occurs in locations that may affect residents.
+- Communal inhabitants closest to the drill sites shall be provided at least two weeks' notice of drilling operations within 1km of their property; - Activities will be minimized to allocated daylight working hours; - Continual engagement with residents shall be undertaken by the proponent to identify any concerns or issues, and appropriate mitigation and management measures shall be further agreed; and - Noise suppression measures shall be applied if drilling occurs in locations that may affect residents.

-EPL 7789 is located mainly on the Kunene south water basin and partially extends into the Owambo basin.
-The area is underlain by dolomites and limestones, which show a moderate potential of groundwater with an increased potential where fractures and faults occur on a local scale.
-In some areas over the Kunene south aquifer, complexes can be found.
-The aquifer is also moderately reliable, as it is frequently recharged and water quality is generally of a high standard (Mendelsohn et al., 2002).
+EPL 7964 is located mainly within the Kunene north basin.
+The area is underlain by dolomites and limestones, which show a general low potential of groundwater with an increased potential where fractures and faults occur on a local scale.
 The potential for contamination from the proposed activities is regarded as minimal.
 Protection of water quality is addressed in the EMP.

 This study concluded that a potential environmental risk, which may require further investigation, is related to the cumulative impacts as a result of visual disturbance, nuisance of noise and the loss of sense of place.
-Receptors are farm owners, neighbours, tourists and visitors.
+Receptors are communal farmers, sometimes tourists in the area.
 The visual disturbance and loss of the sense of place is considered to be of moderate significance, however with additional mitigation, the significance can be reduced to minor.
 These additional mitigation measures include: